istio/old_pilot_repo/doc/proxy-injection.md

 application.

 The Istio project is continually evolving so the low-level proxy configuration may change unannounced.
-When it doubt re-run `istioctl kube-inject` on your original deployments.
+When in doubt re-run `istioctl kube-inject` on your original deployments.

 ```